fgnass/domino/README.md

 ## License and Credits

-The majority of the code was written by [Andreas Gal](https://github.com/andreasgal/) and [David Flanagan](https://github.com/davidflanagan) as part of the [dom.js](https://github.com/andreasgal/dom.js) project.
+The majority of the code was originally written by [Andreas Gal](https://github.com/andreasgal/) and [David Flanagan](https://github.com/davidflanagan) as part of the [dom.js](https://github.com/andreasgal/dom.js) project.
 Please refer to the included LICENSE file for the original copyright notice and disclaimer.

+[Felix Gnass](https://github.com/fgnass/) extracted the code and turned it into a stand-alone npm package.

+The code has been maintained since 2013 by [C. Scott Ananian](https://github.com/cscott/) on behalf of the Wikimedia Foundation, which uses it in its
+[Parsoid](https://www.mediawiki.org/wiki/Parsoid) project.
+A large number of improvements have been made, mostly focusing on correctness, performance, and (to a lesser extent) completeness of the implementation.

 [1]: https://travis-ci.org/fgnass/domino.png
 [2]: https://travis-ci.org/fgnass/domino